 - Smart contract bugs: In DeFi, code vulnerabilities can lead to loss of funds.

-Stablecoins vs Bitcoin vs Regular Money: A Quick Comparison
+Stablecoins vs Bitcoin vs Regular Money

 | Feature | Stablecoins | Bitcoin | Bank Money |